 ACHILLES TENDINOPATHY: WHICH TREATMENTS ARE MOST EFFECTIVE

-In last month’s blog, I used the term Achilles tendinopathy because I wasn’t 100% sure whether there was an inflammation.
+In a previous blog, I used the term Achilles tendinopathy because I wasn’t 100% sure whether there was an inflammation.
 This time I was pretty sure it was a paratendinitis, or inflammation of the paratendon.
 According to Cohen and Balcon (2003) there is an area of relative avascularity which occurs between 2cm and 6cm proximal to its point of insertion into the calcaneous and this is where most problems occur.
 This certainly fitted with our athlete who was experiencing pain, swelling and warmth about 4 -5cm proximal to insertion.
 He also reported that while the problem came and went, it always tended to be worse towards the end of the winter season (before you ask – yes…. it does get very very cold in Turkey!)

 Interestingly a prospective study by Milgrom et al (2003), looking at the risk factors for Achilles tendinopathy, found that 94% of infantry recruits who suffered with Achilles tendinopathy actually had a paratendinitis.
 They also found a significant increase of paratendinitis if training had taken place in the winter suggesting that the decreased temperature may increase the viscosity of the mucopolysaccharide which make up the paratendon membrane and serve as a lubricant.
 If this gliding of the tendon and epitendon is restricted, friction increases which could lead to a paratendinitis.